Filip-Tomasko/Jewish-Invasion/Ideas/Missions.md

   - have colonial nation in Australia; more than 50% trade power in the Philippines, Australia and Polynesian Triangle
   - perms claims on Japan, Korea, Manchura, Mongolia, North China, South China, Xinan, Tibet, Indochina regions; Modifier "Pacific Trade" till end: Adm Eff -5%, Missionary Strength +1%

-- [ ] (4,5) / East Asian Dominance / We must free the citizens of eastern Asia from their oppressive regims by conquering their lands and teaching them about the one and only true religion / (4,4)
+- [ ] (4,5) / East Asian Dominance / We must free the citizens of eastern Asia from their oppressive regims by conquering their lands and teaching them about the one and only true religion / (4,4) / mission_to_china icon
-  - more than 50% trade power in Nippon, Girin, Beijing, Hangzhou, Canton, Xi'an, Chengdu, Lhasa, Siam; own core + convert all provinces in these (see (4,4) claims) regions
+  - more than 50% trade power in Nippon, Girin, Beijing, Hangzhou, Canton, Xi'an, Chengdu, Lhasa, Siam; all provinces in these (see (4,4) claims) regions have to be Jewish (don't have to be owned by me)
   - +100 Prestige; +3 Stability; +400 Adm/Dip/Mil; Modifier "East Asian Dominance" till end: Missionary Strength +2%, local dev cost -20%, core-creation cost -20%, cult conv cost -20%, trade efficiency +20%, trade steering +20%, national unrest -2

 ### x = 5